 If the provider determines that a patient’s airway is compromised, immediate intervention is indicated.
 The provider can use a simple chin-lift or jaw thrust maneuver to re-align the airway.
 They can also insert an artificial airway that is appropriate for the patient’s situation.
 This includes, but is not limited to, oropharyngeal airways (OPA), nasopharyngeal airways (NPA), supraglottic airways such as a laryngeal mask airway (LMA), definitive airways such as intubation with an endotracheal tube (ETT), or a surgical airway such as a needle cricothyroidotomy or a surgical cricothyroidotomy.

 Arguably the most preferred airway technique is endotracheal intubation.
-It is a non-surgical, definitive airway that can be placed for long term use and is easily removable in most cases.
+It is a non-surgical, definitive airway that can be placed for long-term use and is easily removable in most cases.
 When attempting to intubate a patient, a provider can approximately predict the difficulty of the intubation for each patient.
-This is done to predict how long a patient may be unoxygenated for or if other equipment or specialist should be readily available before an attempt should occur.
+This is done to predict how long a patient may be unoxygenated or if other equipment or specialists should be readily available before an attempt should occur.
 One method used to predict airway difficulty is the L.E.M.O.N. criteria: